Bijli - Clean energy for all

 In addition to providing access to renewable energy technologies, SwitchON trains both entrepreneurs in business development and sales, and solar technicians in maintenance and product servicing.
 SwitchON’s innovation incubator pilots new business models and innovative technologies to determine sustainable solutions of energy access for India’s ‘bottom of the pyramid’.
 It is a registered not-for-profit Society, certified under Indian FCRA and 80G of the Indian Income Tax Act, 1961.
 It has a successful track record of implementing projects with many organizations including GIZ, Halloran Philantorphy, ETC foundation, WWF India and Times of India.

-The Climate Group is supporting SwitchON under the Bijli – Clean Energy for All initiative to reach out to 2,500 rural families with a low cost line of credit, to enable them to purchase affordable and ultra-reliable portable solar lights.
+The Climate Group is supporting SwitchON on a revolving fund basis under the Bijli – Clean Energy for All initiative to reach out to 2,500 rural families with a low cost line of credit, to enable them to purchase affordable and ultra-reliable portable solar lights.
 This would involve identifying rural entrepreneurs, offering credit facilities to purchase solar products, providing technical and business training, building community awareness, and managing the revolving corpus fund.

 ONergy (Punam Energy Pvt.
 Ltd.) is a leading renewable energy social enterprise providing decentralized energy solutions to rural households and institutions.
 The company started in 2009 to address last mile distribution and servicing needs identified by their partner organization, SwitchON.